marky224/Active-Directory-Domain-Controller-Provisioning/README.md

 ## Future Roadmap
   - Add support for a JSON configuration file to customize IP, forest name, and other settings.
   - Expand provisioning scripts for additional network components (e.g., workstations, Ansible nodes).

-## License
-  - MIT License (LICENSE) - Feel free to use, modify, and distribute.